dlopezyse/dlopezyse/README.md

 Hi! 👋🏻 I'm **Diego**, AI Director @ Moody's Local.

-I'm a Machine Learning practitioner and researcher bridging AI with Finance, Biotech, and Education.
-Alumnus of *Singularity University* and former Data Science for Social Good (DSSG) Fellow at the *German Research Center for Artificial Intelligence (DFKI)*.
-Currently conducting AI research at Argentina's *National Technological University (UTN)*.
+I develop Machine Learning solutions that drive innovation and solve real-world challenges.
+My mission is to bridge research and practical applications to create meaningful impact.

-I leverage Artificial Intelligence to accelerate human development and reduce societal inequalities, designing solutions that address real-world challenges.
+I'm an Alumnus of Singularity University and former Data Science for Social Good (DSSG) Fellow at the German Research Center for Artificial Intelligence (DFKI).
+Currently conducting AI research at Argentina's National Technological University (UTN).

 See my **research**: